Sakeeb91/coupled-oscillators/README.md

 - Genetic toggle switches
 - Synthetic biology circuits

+The mathematical framework is directly inspired by B.C.
+Goodwin's pioneering work in his seminal book "Temporal Organization in Cells" (1963), which was one of the first to formalize oscillatory behavior in genetic regulatory networks.

 The key finding is that stability depends on the relationship between self-inhibition and cross-inhibition strengths, following the mathematical condition:

 ```